Asilomar Wind Stats

 (any wind direction)

-The rose diagram illustrates how frequently and how strongly the wind blows from different directions through a typical November.
-The longest spokes point in the directions the wind most commonly blows from and the shade of blue implies the strength, with the strongest winds shown by dark blue.
-It is based on 3347 NWW3 forecasts of wind since since 2006, at 3hr intervals, for the closest NWW3 model node to Asilomar, located 15 km away (9 miles).
-There are insufficient recording stations world wide to use actual wind data.
-No doubt some coastal places have very localized wind effects that would not be predicted by NWW3.
-According to the model, the dominant wind at Asilomar blows from the WNW.
-If the rose graph shows a fairly circular pattern, it means there is no strong bias in wind direction at Asilomar.
-Converseley, dominant spokes show favoured directions, and the more dark blue, the stronger the wind.
+This image illustrates how often and how strongly the wind blows from different directions over a normal February.
+The largest spokes point in the directions the wind most commonly blows from and the shade of blue indicates the strength, with deep blue showing the strongest winds.
+It is based on 3120 NWW3 forecasts of wind since since 2007, at 3hr intervals, for the closest NWW3 model node to Asilomar, located 15 km away (9 miles).
+There are too few recording stations world wide to use actual wind data.
+Invevitably some coastal places have very localized wind effects that would not be predicted by NWW3.
+According to the model, the most common wind at Asilomar blows from the WNW.
+If the rose diagram shows a close to circular outline, it means there is no strong bias in wind direction at Asilomar.
+By contrast, dominant spokes represent favoured directions, and the more dark blue, the stronger the wind.
 Spokes point in the direction the wind blows from.
-Over an average November, the model suggests that winds are light enough for the sea to be glassy (pale blue) about 27% of the time (8 days each November) and blows offshore 41% of the time (12 days in an average November).
-In a typical November winds exceeding >40kph (25mph) are not expected, but 1 have winds on the range 30-40 (19-25) at Asilomar
+During a typical February, the model suggests that winds are light enough for the sea to be glassy (pale blue) about 21% of the time (6 days each February) and blows offshore 40% of the time (11 days in an average February).
+Over an average February wind stronger than >40kph (25mph) was forecast for only a single days at Asilomar

 Also see Asilomar surf stats